Wyatte73/ME-405-Mecha16/README.md

 </div>

 <p align="center">
-  Table _ .
+  Table 1 .
 Velocity Modifications made in Each Section of FSM
 </p>

 <p align="center">
   <img height="300" alt="Screenshot 2025-03-16 131934" src="https://github.com/user-attachments/assets/cf0435aa-04fa-48b5-b99e-dcdc10af38d2" />
 </p>
 <p align="center">
-  Figure ???.
+  Figure 14.
 Course Layout with Denoted Sections
 </p>

 ### Gain Detirmination
 [Back to top](#Table-of-Contents)

 To account for potential discrepancies between the motors, we conducted a test to determine their individual gains.
 Each motor was driven at varying effort levels from 0% to 70%, up to the point where the wheels began to slip.
-The motor gain was then calculated by plotting the steady-state velocity against the applied motor voltage, as shown in Figure _.
+The motor gain was then calculated by plotting the steady-state velocity against the applied motor voltage, as shown in Figure 15.
 A linear fit of the data provided critical insights into both the motor gain and the voltage required to overcome static friction.
 These values were incorporated into the control system to ensure Romi maintained a nearly perfect straight-line trajectory when no corrective input was applied.

 <p align="center">
   <img width="726" alt="Screenshot 2025-02-10 at 9 40 26 PM" src="https://github.com/user-attachments/assets/c75340e4-d59a-4e73-a43b-407469cb99b1" />
 </p>
 <p align="center">
-  Figure ???.
-Control Loop by Charlie Refvem
+  Figure 15.
+Motor Gain
 </p>

 ## Control Theory
 [Back to top](#Table-of-Contents)

-A control loop with feedback was used to control the motor actuation based on specific sensor values.
-Romi was given an initial longitudinal velocity and yaw rate, being the setpoints.
-The longitudinal velocity was to a value used to control the speed of Romi and the yaw rate was set to zero to make Romi drive straight.
-The yaw rate error was used to get Romi to turn.
-The control loop shown in Figure ??? was implemented in the code.
-Figure ??? was created by Charlie Refvem.
+A feedback control loop was implemented to regulate motor actuation based on real-time sensor data.
+Romi was assigned an initial longitudinal velocity and yaw rate as setpoints, where the longitudinal velocity controlled Romi’s speed, and the yaw rate was initially set to zero to ensure straight-line motion.
+Any deviation in yaw rate introduced an error signal, which was used to generate corrective adjustments for turning.
+The control loop, illustrated in Figure 16, was incorporated into the code to maintain stability and accuracy.
+Figure 16 was created by Charlie Refvem.

 <p align="center">
   <img height="300" alt="Screenshot 2025-03-16 214623" src="https://github.com/user-attachments/assets/303c63f9-43a1-4934-844f-54f5d9f3dde0" />
 </p>
 <p align="center">
-  Figure ???.
+  Figure 16.
 Control Loop by Charlie Refvem
 </p>

 ## Getting Started